SamRezDev/WaddishClient/README.md

 # WaddishClient
-An app that helps you find your freshest recipes
+A MERN app that helps you find your freshest recipes